marinafridman/hierarchical_bootstrap/README.md

 Matlab implementation of hierarchical bootstrapping algorithm described in [Saravanan et al 2019](https://www.biorxiv.org/content/10.1101/819334v2.full).

 Based on [the Hierarchical_bootstrap_Matlab repository](https://github.com/jenwallace/Hierarchical_bootstrap_Matlab) and [the original code in Python](https://github.com/soberlab/Hierarchical-Bootstrap-Paper).
-Extends previous implementations by allowing any number of grouping levels.
+Extends previous implementations by allowing any number of variables.

 ## Details

+hierBootMatchFreq.m
 * Performs hierarchical bootstrapping on data.
 * Resamples with replacement.
+* Replicate frequency of occurrence (per mouse/per session/etc) in data.
+* Can handle three levels
+* Closer to what is in the paper and previous implementations

+hierBootMatchFreq_2d.m
+* Extends application to 2+ variables that are yoked acorss resampling

+hierBoot.m
+* Performs hierarchical bootstrapping on data.
+* Resamples with replacement.
 * Does not replicate frequency of occurrence in data.
 * Can handle an arbitrary # of levels
+* NOT RECOMMENDED

 ## Usage
 **INPUTS:**